rkgofiitk/academic-issues.github.io/Topics/talking_about_coaching.md

 # Are coaching centers liable for the decline of the country's economy?

-Regardless of criticisms of left-leaning activists and liberals, wealth creation is vital to a nation's growth.
+Regardless of criticisms by the left-leaning activists and liberals, wealth creation is vital to a nation's growth.
-GDP rises when growth is feasible.
+If country's GDP continue to rise then growth is feasible.
 Growth over the long term cannot be sustained unless the manufacturing sector contributes 20% of GDP.
 The service sector is driving India's economic growth.
 It makes up half of India's GDP.
-With an estimated value of US$6.5 billion, coaching institutes make up just 0.2% of India's GDP.
-When compared to academic institutions in the US, Japan, UK, China, Singapore, South Korea, or even Taiwan, Indian institutions do not score highly.
+With an estimated value of US$6.5 billion, coaching institutes contribute a mere 0.2% of India's GDP.
+When compared to academic institutions in the US, Japan, UK, China, Singapore, South Korea, or even Taiwan, Indian institutions do not rank well.
 There has been no change in the ground despite the new NEP.
 Then why is there such a focus on coaching institutions?
-After all, they prepare aspirants for entrance into medical sciences, engineering, and management schools.
+After all, they prepare aspirants for entrance into medical sciences, engineering, management and law schools.
 Only at most 2% of the aspirants get admission into a few elite schools in India.
-These include IITs, NIITs, IIMs, AIMS, IISER, BITS Pilani, and a few other CFTIs.
-India has just about 150 elite institutions.
-A [recent TV report "vantage" in the first post](https://youtu.be/kK3OfIdlgTw?si=yFxV58E5C7e_PNI9) explains that 80% of nearly 2 million graduating engineers are employable.
-Only 5% of these have training in programming.
-According to this report, Cognizant which has a large presence in India offers only INR 20k per month (USD 240) to fresh graduates which is lower than the average monthly salary of a driver or a housekeeper.
+These include IITs, NIITs, IIMs, AIMS, IISER, BITS Pilani, National law colleges, and a few other CFTIs.
+India has just about 150-200 elite institutions.
+A [recent TV report "vantage" in the first post](https://youtu.be/kK3OfIdlgTw?si=yFxV58E5C7e_PNI9) explains that 80% of nearly 2 million graduating engineers are unemployable.
+IT sector is one of biggest employer.
+However, only 5% of these have training in programming.
+The report says Cognizant which has a large presence in India offers only INR 20k per month (USD 240) to fresh engineering graduates which is lower than the average monthly salary of a driver or a housekeeper.
 The average annual pay for fresh engineers in most software companies (TCS, Infosys, Wipro, Techm) has stagnated at INR 3-3.5 lacs (3500-4100 USD per annum) for the last ten years.

-The problem we should be worried about is: where do most of the rest 90-92% of aspirants end up?
+The problem we should be worried about is: where do most of the rest 80% of aspirants end up?
 I believe at least 5% of the remaining aspirants are well prepared and still preserve the motivation to succeed given adequate opportunities.
-The amount of collective investments in the aspirants is enormous and borne entirely by their parents.
+The amount of collective investments on the aspirants is huge and borne entirely by their parents.
 Perhaps a few of these aspirants may be supported by their parents to get quality education outside India, while the rest who succeed are essentially self-made.
 The educational institutions outside the handful of elite schools destroy any motivation that may still exist with the young aspirants.
 The whole scenario appears to turn the individual investments of a large number of Indian middle-class families into non-performing assets even if we include any non-tangible gains out of the coaching industry.
-The coaching industry does not create wealth, unlike manufacturing or service sectors.
+The coaching industry does not create wealth, unlike manufacturing or service sectors do.
 It essentially transfers wealth from personal savings to a few proprietors of coaching centers and in the process breaks the safety nets for the survival of a huge number of middle-class families in India.
 The governments do not care as long as politicians get their cuts.
 They are only interested in latching onto political consultants (e.g., I-PAC) for devising ideas of freebies that can win votes.
 Admittedly, freebies work as social security for a large part of the population that lives in abject poverty.
 However, these freebies drain out funds for CAPEX.
 Most state governments are spending close to 70% of the state's